I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 The Winner

 Wix is the best website builder we’ve tested.
-Its impressive suite of built-in features, ecommerce capabilities, and 800+ professionally designed templates, cater to a broad audience.
-We highly recommend Wix’s website builder for small businesses looking to launch their brand online.
+Its impressive suite of built-in features, ecommerce capabilities, and 900+ professionally designed templates, cater to a broad audience.
+I highly recommend Wix’s website builder for small businesses looking to launch their brand online.

-To get started with Squarespace, we were presented with two options: use an AI-guided web design system called Squarespace Blueprint, or choose from over 150 Squarespace templates.
+To get started with Squarespace, I was presented with two options: either use an AI-guided web design system called Blueprint AI, or choose from over 150 Squarespace templates.

-If you want to build an artist website or create an online portfolio, we recommend choosing a template to get started.
-There’s greater variety and you can filter the catalog by industry – we particularly love the “Novo” template if you’re looking to showcase your work.
+If you want to build an artist website or create an online portfolio, I recommend choosing a template to get started.
+There’s greater variety and you can filter the catalog by industry – I particularly love the “Novo” template if you’re looking to showcase your work.
 Unfortunately, Squarespace Blueprint, while easy and quick to set up, generates fairly uninspiring results.

 Squarespace Blueprint website creator